 The decision to audit a course must be made with academic permission at the time of registration or within the allowable time for schedule changes.
 A student may not change a class course to an audit without approval from the Provost.
-Audit courses may never be changed to a credit course.
+Audit courses may never be changed to credit courses.